 - Was there a recent and dramatic increase in their activity (running and jumping)?

 - Has a new sport season begun?

 - Are their shoes older than 6 months?

 - Was there another recent (less than 2 months) injury to either leg?

-If your child follows a pattern of symptoms based on pain location (heel), worsening symptoms, altered walking or running, new sport season, tenderness, recent growth spurt and increased activity there is concern for Sever’s disease.
+If your child follows a pattern of symptoms based on pain location (heel), worsening symptoms, altered walking or running, new sports season, tenderness, recent growth spurt, and increased activity there is a concern for Sever’s disease.
 This does not mean that a season is lost.
 Early treatment is the key.
 The earlier the treatment is initiated the sooner the symptoms will go away.

 The most basic treatment options for Sever’s disease include:

 - Rest from activities that aggravate symptoms